ejp-rd-vp/resource-metadata-schema/README.md

 You can apply the JSON-LD context from [rd_resource_metadata.jsonld](rd_resource_metadata.jsonld) to any JSON document to generate an RDF representation.
 An example of a resource entry in
 RDF turtle format is in [orphanet_24435.ttl](examples/orphanet_24435.ttl)

+### Schema.org

+The schema blocks are designed to be compatible with schema.org style markup that allows you embedd the metadata into Web pages.
+Both RDFa and JSON-LD representations are supported microformats.
+See an (example of a draft schema.org proposal)[http://schema.semanticsfirst.com/devSpecs/PatientRegistry/] for a patient registry.

 ## Use cases